As China's Coronavirus Cases Rise, U.S. Agencies Map Out Domestic Containment Plans

 Officials at the CDC are eager to get into China in order to help scientists there answer key questions — such as whether the virus can spread from people who don't show any symptoms of illness.
 Azar said at the news conference that he had been pressing his counterpart in China for permission to send investigators.

 That plea has been answered, at least to a certain extent.
-Tuesday the World Health Organization announced that it had the green light to send outside experts to China.
+On Tuesday, the World Health Organization announced that it had the green light to send outside experts to China.
 It was not immediately clear whether that will include scientists from the CDC.

-Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, explained that federal agencies are taking a three-pronged approach to respond to the novel coronavirus: developing and improving diagnostic tests, investigating experimental anti-viral drugs, and working to develop a vaccine.
+Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, explained that federal agencies are taking a three-pronged approach to respond to the novel coronavirus: developing and improving diagnostic tests, investigating experimental antiviral drugs, and working to develop a vaccine.

-He said if it turns out that the virus can spread from someone who is not showing any symptoms, that would lead to some changes in the public health response.
-Similar coronaviruses from past outbreaks – SARS and MERS – did not spread in the absence of symptoms, but that doesn't mean the new one will behave the same way.
-But other viruses, such as measles and influenza, can be spread from people who aren't showing signs of disease.
+He said if it turns out that the virus can spread from someone who is not showing any symptoms, there would be some changes in the public health response.
+Similar coronaviruses from past outbreaks — severe acute respiratory syndrome and Middle East respiratory syndrome — did not spread in the absence of symptoms, but that doesn't mean the new one will behave the same way.
+Viruses such as measles and influenza can be spread from people who aren't showing signs of disease.

-"Even if there is some asymptomatic transmission, in all the history of respiratory borne viruses of any type, asymptomatic transmission has never been the driver of outbreaks," Fauci said.
+"Even if there is some asymptomatic transmission, in all the history of respiratory-borne viruses of any type, asymptomatic transmission has never been the driver of outbreaks," Fauci said.
 "The driver of outbreaks has always been a symptomatic person."